 Boost conversions with automation

 Your knowledge base is also a way of providing automated support to your prospects.
-They will have many questions about your product before they take the trial or make the purchase decision.
+They will have many questions about your product before they take the trial or make the final purchase decision.
 Have your knowledge base answer their needs.

 Your knowledge base is a key part of your automated self-service strategy.
 Especially in SaaS, customers are a do-it-yourself kind of breed.
 They’re smart enough to solve problems themselves – just give them the tools.